GoodNotes/interviews/project-coordinator.md

 Please draft a Roadmap (including but not limited to critical paths, moving parts and scope).
 We recommend you to spend no more than 4 hours on this challenge.
 We understand that it’s impossible to include every component, so please only include those that you think would be most relevant.

 ### Grading & Submission
 You’ll be graded based on how you approach the problem in terms of prioritisation, creativity and problem solving skills.
-Please send your submission in pdf format to careers@goodnotes.com
+Please submit your assignment [here](https://airtable.com/shr2eaeRTGbYJBI5e).